SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Automatic_incident_tracking.md

 After editing and saving the configuration file, **restart the SLAnalytics process on the leader agent** to make sure the desired changes take effect.

 > [!TIP]
 > The *configuration.xml* files are not yet synced across a dataminer cluster.
 For this reason, it is important to always edit the file on the leader agent.
-  > If possible, it is good practice to manually replace the file on all agents of a cluster at the same time.
-  > This way, no unwanted behavior will occur when changing the leader agent at a later moment.
+> If possible, it is good practice to manually replace the file on all Agents in the cluster at the same time.
+This way, no unwanted behavior will occur when changing the leader agent at a later moment.

 ### Troubleshooting advanced configuration

-The following steps should be taken if no change in grouping behavior can be noticed after going through all the above configuration steps:
+If changes in grouping behavior are not observed after following the above configuration steps:

-- Check that the edited file is effectively located on the same agent as specified in the configuration under *Leader DataMiner ID*.
+- Check that the edited file is located on the Agent specified in the configuration under *Leader DataMiner ID*.

-- Check that the SLAnalytics process was actually restarted on that same agent.
+- Check that the SLAnalytics process was restarted on that Agent.

-- If the *configuration.xml* file gets overwritten after an SLAnalytics restart, check the logs.
-Most likely a deserialization error occurred and the process fell back onto the default configuration.
-Check the edited parts of the file to make sure they comply with the xml structure described above.
+- If the *configuration.xml* file gets overwritten after an SLAnalytics restart, check the logs for deserialization errors that may have caused a fallback to the default configuration.
+Review the edited parts of the file to make sure they comply with the XML structure described above.

-> [!NOTE]
-  > Because of some compatibility issues, systems where certain previous versions of dataminer have run in the past might be unable to apply these changes even if every step was correctly executed.
-This could be the case if every setting is correct an the logs contain no errors but the desired change in grouping behavior does not occur.
-As a workaround, it is possible to delete the xml file, restart the SLAnalytics process, wait for a new default file to be created and start again from there.
+Because of compatibility issues, systems that previously operated on certain older versions of DataMiner may not reflect changes in grouping behavior, even if all steps were executed correctly.
+This may happen when all settings are correct, and the logs show no errors, yet the expected change in grouping behavior does not take effect.
+As a workaround, you can delete the XML file, restart the SLAnalytics process, wait for a new default file to be generated, and then start the process again.

 ## Alarm groups in the Alarm Console